Introduction

 This book is intended as an introduction to the Leptos_i18n crate.

-This crate is made to simplify Internationalization in a Leptos application, that loads locales at compile time and provides compile time checks for translation keys, interpolation keys and the selected locale.
+This crate is made to simplify Internationalization in a Leptos application that loads locales at compile time and provides compile-time checks for translation keys, interpolation keys, and the selected locale.

-This guide does assume you know some basics about Leptos, but the majority of the guide is about declaring the translations and how to use them, you can find the Leptos book here.
+This guide does assume you know some basics about Leptos, but the majority of the guide is about declaring the translations and how to use them.
+You can find the Leptos book here.

 The source code for the book is available here.
 PRs for typos or clarification are always welcome.